ghc-proposals/ghc-proposals/proposals/0000-allow-unfinished-do.md

 ## Effect and Interactions

-The effect of this proposal is that, when the flag is enabled, the programmer may get more useful feedback than the one given now by GHC in this kind of scenarios.
+The effect of this proposal is that the programmer may get more useful feedback than the one given now by GHC in this kind of scenarios.
 Furthermore, tools for interactive development may switch on this flag by default, as they do now with other such as `-fdefer-type-errors`.

 ## Costs and Drawbacks

 The maintenance cost seems quite low, given that the change is quite local.

 One drawback is that tools for interactive development sometime hard-code the shape of the error messages.
-If we change the message given by a missing final expression when this flag is off (to hint about enabling it), these tools may break.
+If we change the message, some of these tools may break.

 ## Alternatives

 The main alternative is to keep the *status quo*.
 Some people (including myself) have learnt that whenever you start a `do` block you must immediately write `undefined` or a hole afterwards, in order not to break the interactive development cycle.
 However, it feels weird that this problem occurs given that GHC can detect the problem with a lot of precision.

 ## Unresolved Questions

-1. Should we treat completely empty `do` block in some special way?
-My feeling is **no**.
-2. Should we even have a flag to control this behavior?
-It feels that nothing wrong may happen if we allow the compiler pipeline to continue until the typing phase.
-Of course, we would be deviating from the Report.
-3. Should this behavior be controlled by a language extension instead?
-I think **no**, because this does not make more programs to be accepted (we still get an error, just a bit later than before).

 ### Other unfinished productions